Skip to content

 How to fuel your body in your 20s, 30s and beyond

-If you’re regularly discovering the fresh fruit and veggies you bought a few weeks back are no longer crisp in your crisper, don’t despair – we’ve all been there!
+If you regularly discover the fresh fruit and veggies you bought a few weeks back are no longer crisp in your crisper, don’t despair – we’ve all been there!
 Some days it just feels easier (and cheaper) to get takeaway than to cook a healthy meal from scratch.

-It can feel overwhelming and time-consuming to eat healthily on a budget, which is why we enlisted the help of University of Newcastle professor of nutrition and dietetics Clare Collins.
+It can feel overwhelming and time-consuming to eat healthily on a budget, which is why we enlisted the help of University of Newcastle Laureate Professor of nutrition and dietetics Clare Collins, AO.

-In addition to being a nutrition whiz, Clare is also the brains behind nib foundation program No Money No Time; a free online platform with quick, cheap and easy healthy meal ideas.
-There’s also plenty of information on diet myths, food hacks and FAQs to address any confusion around food and nutrition to make healthy eating easy.
+In addition to being an internationally recognised nutrition scientist, Clare is also the brains behind the No Money No Time program (NMNT), proudly supported by nib foundation.
+NMNT is a free website full of nutrition blogs that translate cutting edge research into practical easy-to-read advice and quick, inexpensive, healthy recipes.
+There’s also plenty of information about diet myths, food hacks and FAQs to address confusion around food, nutrition and the latest fads.

 1. Complete the Healthy Eating Quiz